Freedom of Information Policy

 - Describe our framework for the management of all FOISA requests in full compliance with the legislation.

-- Provide all staff with clear guidelines and procedures to implement the PIRC’s FOISA Policy.
+- Provide all staff with clear guidelines and procedures to implement PIRC’s FOISA Policy.

 5. Roles and Responsibilities

-All employees must ensure that, in carrying out their duties, the PIRC is able to comply with its obligations under the FOISA.
+All staff must ensure that, in carrying out their duties, PIRC complies with its obligations under the FOISA.

 Dealing with requests

-The PIRC is obligated under the Act to provide advice and assistance to help people make requests under the FOISA.
-The PIRC aims to respond to all requests promptly and at any rate, within the statutory response period of 20 working days following receipt of a valid request.
+PIRC is obligated under FOISA to provide advice and assistance to help people make requests under the FOISA.
+PIRC aims to respond to all requests promptly and within the statutory response period of 20 working days following receipt of a valid request.

-Written requests for information received by the PIRC via post, email or other recordable means will be treated as requests under the FOISA in cases where the information is not already publicly available or routinely disclosed on request.
+Written requests for information received by PIRC via post, email or other recordable means will be treated as requests under the FOISA in cases where the information is not routinely disclosed on request.
 There is no need for requests to indicate they are made under the FOISA; however applicants making requests must provide their real name and an address for correspondence (email or postal).
-If a request is unclear, we will ask for clarification as soon as we can to enable us to proceed with considering the request.
+If a request is unclear, we will seek clarification as soon as possible.

-The PIRC reserves the right to refuse requests where the cost of providing the information would exceed the statutory cost limit.
+PIRC reserves the right to refuse requests where the cost of providing the information would exceed the statutory cost limit.
 This limit is currently £600, which equates to 40 hours' work at a statutory rate of £15 per hour.
-Where we estimate that complying with a request will take more than 20 hours of staff time, we will try to assist applicants to make refined requests which are more manageable.
+Where we estimate that complying with a request will take more than 20 hours of staff time, we will try to assist applicants to make refined requests so as not to exceed the statutory cost limit.

 6. Procedure

-Upon receiving a request for information, employees should contact the Information Officer (or Information Coordinator) who will determine the validity of the request and determine if Freedom of information is the correct regime to process the request.
-Failure to identify a request for information timeously could result in the PIRC not meeting the deadline for the provision of information, as the 20-working day deadline begins the day following receipt of the request.
+Upon receiving a request for information, staff should contact the Information Officer/Information Coordinator who will determine if it is to be treated as a FOISA request.
+It is crucial to identify a request for information timeously as the 20-working day deadline begins the day following receipt of the request.

-In some instances, we may not hold the information requested, however, to preserve comprehensive records of any searches carried out, written confirmation of this will be requested from the senior manager of the relevant team and saved with the original request.
+In some instances, we may not hold the information requested, however, to preserve comprehensive records of any searches carried out, written confirmation of this will be requested from the senior manager of the relevant business area and saved with the original request.

-For some requests, it may be necessary to refer to the Head of Legal Services (HoLS) for advice and guidance on our response.
-HoLS may see responses ahead of issue.
+For some requests, it may be necessary to refer to Legal Services for advice and guidance on our response.
+They may view responses ahead of issue.

-The Information Officer (or Information Coordinator) may discuss in more detail the business reasons for the PIRC holding the requested information with the appropriate member of staff to ensure the correct response to the applicant is prepared.
+The Information Officer/Information Coordinator may discuss in more detail the business reasons for PIRC withholding the requested information with the relevant member of staff to ensure the most comprehensive response to the applicant.

-The Information Officer or Information Coordinator will prepare a response for the applicant, applying relevant exemptions to any information withheld, and provide this to the senior manager for the relevant team, along with any information which is to be provided.
+The Information Officer/Information Coordinator will prepare a response for the applicant, applying relevant exemptions to any information withheld, and provide this to the senior manager for the relevant business area, along with any information which is to be provided.

-The Information Officer (or Information Coordinator) will confirm the PIRC response with the senior staff prior to issuing this to the applicant.
-As the timescale for responding to applicants is rigid and closely scrutinised, responses are prepared some time ahead to the deadline, where possible, with approval for a response requiring urgent attention when supplied.
-A copy of our response will be provide to Comms prior to issue to ensure they are cited on any information being release should it attract media attention.
-In addition a redacted copy of the response will be published on our web site, but only in circumstances where the information is provide in full.
+The Information Officer/Information Coordinator may confirm the PIRC response with the senior staff member prior to issuing this to the applicant.
+As the timescale for responding to applicants is rigid and closely scrutinised, responses are prepared some time ahead of the deadline to allow time for consideration.
+A copy of the response may be provided to the Communications Team prior to issue to ensure they are aware of any information being released.
+In addition a redacted copy of the response may be published on our website.

-In circumstances where the applicant is unhappy with the response provided, they have the option of requesting an internal review.
-This must be undertaken by staff who have not made the decision to release (or withhold) information within the original response.
-In most circumstances the Information Coordinator will prepare routine responses to requests to allow the Information Officer to process any potential request for a review.
+In circumstances where the applicant is dissatisfied with the response provided, they have the option of requesting an internal review.
+This review must be undertaken by staff who did not make the decision to release (or withhold) information within the original response.
+In most circumstances the Information Coordinator will prepare the response to requests to allow the Information Officer to process the review.

-In the prolonged absence of the Information Officer, the Information Coordinator will lead on managing requests, with support and guidance from the Head of Corporate Services and Head of Legal Services where necessary.
-The Procedure for Information Practitioners outlines additional resources which is available to ensure information requests are managed timeously.
-This allows for requests to be processed within statutory timescales and provides the PIRC with resilience in delivering this mandatory function.
+In the event of the prolonged absence of the Information Officer, the Information Coordinator will lead on managing requests, with support and guidance from the Head of Corporate Services and Head of Legal Services where necessary.
+Qualified practitioner staff are located within the operational teams and can be called upon to support the process of responding to requests.
+This allows for requests to be processed within statutory timescales and provides PIRC with resilience in delivering this mandatory function.

 7. Administration of the Policy

-This policy is supported by recognised external FOISA procedures, which set out how this policy is applied in practice.
-In addition the retention of the information is supported by the Records Management Policy which details retention and destruction timescales.
-This policy will be made available both on the PIRC website and on the PIRC intranet.
+This Policy is supported by recognised external FOISA procedures, which set out how this Policy is applied in practice.
+In addition the retention of the information is supported by the PIRC Records Management Policy which details retention and destruction timescales.
+This Policy will be made available both on the PIRC website and on the PIRC intranet.

 8. Non Compliance

-Anyone who does not believe that the principles set out in this Freedom of Information policy have been correctly applied may appeal to the Head of Corporate Services who will investigate and respond in writing within 20 days.
+Anyone who does not believe that the principles set out in this Policy have been correctly applied may appeal to the Head of Corporate Services who will investigate and respond in writing within 20 days.

-Non compliance of FOISA can result in an intervention from the Scottish Information Commissioner which could lead to a loss of confidence in the PIRC.
-More serious infringements can include breaching the Data Protection Act though over disclosure.
+Non compliance of FOISA can result in an intervention from the Scottish Information Commissioner.

 9. Implementation, Monitoring and Review of this Policy

-This Policy is a formal PIRC policy and will be reviewed by the PIRC Senior Management Team on an annual basis.
+This Policy is a formal PIRC policy and will be reviewed by the PIRC Senior Leadership Team on an annual basis.

 10. Benchmarks Used in Policy Formation